LLNL/b-mpi3/README.md

 ```

 I can not give a general recipe beyond this point, because there are many possible choices on how to make class thread safe (e.g. data-safe) or thread safe to some specific level (operation-safe).
+Ideally concurrent data structure should be able to do some of the work without the synchronization bottleneck.
-The whole point is that the library gives you this option, to trade-off safety and efficiency to the desired degree.
+The whole point is that the library gives you this option, to trade-off safety and efficiency to the desired degree but no more.

-In fact a (bad) blanket way to make the library thread safe is to wrap every communicator in class with a mutex and make all most communication operations `const`.
+In fact a (bad) blanket way to make the library thread safe could be to wrap every communicator in class with a mutex and make all most communication operations `const`.
-This would force an unacceptable operation const.
+This would force, from a design perspective, an unacceptable operation cost.

-### No copy constructor, but duplicate constructor
+### No a copy constructor, but a duplicate constructor

-So far we shown the `duplicate` interface function as a mechanism for duplicating communicators (`auto new_comm = comm.duplicate()`), which is nice because it makes the operation very explicit, but also difficult to integrate with other parts of C++.
+So far we have shown the `duplicate` interface function as a mechanism for duplicating communicators (used as `auto new_comm = comm.duplicate()`), which is nice because it makes the operation very explicit, but also difficult to integrate with other parts of C++.

-A reasonable copy constructor of the class containing a communicator.
+A reasonable copy constructor of the class containing a communicator would be:

 ```cpp
 class distributed_data {